-The program includes training in teaching skills and curriculum development, teaching evidence-based medicine, and mentored teaching in clinical geriatrics.
-Training includes courses on teaching skills and curriculum development as well as opportunities for supervised teaching, clinical training in geriatric medicine, and research in curriculum development and implementation science.
+Training in this pathway includes the opportunity to take courses on teaching skills and curriculum development as well as opportunities for supervised teaching, clinical training in geriatric medicine, and research in curriculum development and implementation science.

-The program only accepts two fellows into the program at a time.
+The program only accepts one fellow into the program each year.